oneoffcoder/docker-containers/spark/README.md

 # Purpose

-This docker container is meant to be used for learning purpose for programming PySpark.
+This docker container is meant to be used for learning purpose for programming Spark.
 It has the following components.

 * Hadoop v3.3.1
 * Spark v3.1.2